 You can study full-time English as a Foreign Language (EFL) only.

 English entry requirements* None*

 *Please note: each course at Lincoln College has its own English language entry requirements.
 The requirements above are set by the UKVI as a minimum for visa purposes.

-If you are an international student applying for a Tier 4 Student Visa you have regulations and requirements that you have to meet.
+If you are an international student applying for a Student route visa you have regulations and requirements that you have to meet.

-You need to apply for a Tier 4 Student Visa if you want to study in the UK and with a Tier 4 Student Visa you must take actions following the Tier 4 Rules & Regulations.
+You need to apply for a Student route visa if you want to study in the UK and with a Student route Visa you must take actions following the Student route Rules & Regulations.

 How to Apply

 To apply for a course please contact our International Office on: +44(0) 1522 876286 or email firstname.lastname@example.org.